-This indicates that the BRC/CBRP initiatives improved the financial health of the banking system to a great extent, however, it failed to curb the NPLs of the banking industry.
-For instance, the NPL ratio of the banking system reached to the highest level (41.11%) in 1999, although it reduced to 28.01% in 2002.
+This indicates that the BRC/CBRP initiatives improved the financial health of the banking system to a great extent; however, it failed to curb the NPLs of the banking industry.
+For instance, the NPL ratio of the banking system reached the highest level (41.11%) in 1999, although it was 28.01% in 2002.
 There was also unsatisfactory performance with respect to the settlement of cases in Money Loan Court and under the PDR Act.
 In addition, poor recovery, withdrawal of refinance and interest rate band aggravated the negative flow in the rural banking after the BRC/CBRP program instead of improving it.
-In fact, the scheduled banks' advances to the agricultural sector reduced to 11.27% in 2002 from 21.07% in 1990 (Schedule Bank Statistics, various issues, Bangladesh Bank).
+In fact, the scheduled banks'

+advances to the agricultural sector dropped to 11.27% in 2002 from 21.07% in 1990 (Schedule Bank Statistics, various issues, Bangladesh Bank).

-As previously mentioned, the government liberalized interest rate fully in 1999 to make the banking system market driven and competitive.
-In such a market-driven system, one of the important indicators of competitiveness in the financial markets is the interest rate spread (the difference between lending and deposits rate of interest).
+As previously mentioned, the government liberalized interest rate fully in 1999 to make the banking system market-driven and competitive.
+In such a market-driven system, one of the important indicators of competitiveness in the financial markets is the interest rate spread (the difference between lending and deposit rate of interest).
 The higher the level of competitiveness, the lower the interest rate spread.
-However, in the wake of the deregulation of interest rates it has been observed that the spread has increased over the years in Bangladesh - the spread in the banking sector increased from 5.88 in 1990-91 to 7.30 in 1995-96 (Table 4).
-In 2002-03, the spread was declined to 6.49%, but in terms of competitiveness, this remained very high for the banking system.
-In other words, the high nominal spread indicates that previous reforms are yet to bring about the expected degree of competitiveness in the banking system, rather, market distortions have increased.
-Arguably, the presence of higher NPLs is one of the factors responsible for those market distortions, but government-led distortions (for example, high interest rates on government savings certificates) and misconceived price strategies of the bank management are also responsible for these unusually high spreads.
-Fortunately, the real interest spread is found negative in most of the years during the period of 1990-91 to 2002-03, indicating that the financial liberalization policies provided incentives for banks to expand their bank branches as well as financial intermediations.
+However, in the wake of the deregulation of interest rates it has been observed that the spread has increased over the years in Bangladesh - the spread in the banking sector increased from 5.88% in 1990-91 to 7.30% in 1995-96 (Table 4).
+In 2002-03, the spread declined to 6.49%, but in terms of

-Table-4: Interest Rates, Spread and Inflation Rates (All Banks)
+Table 4: Interest Rates, Spread and Inflation Rates (All Banks)